KrazyCanucks/dnd-transcript-cleanup/README.md

     - Whisper-generated TSV transcripts for each speaker.
     - A `merge_replacements.json` file with any required word replacements.
-2. Run the script with the relevant configuration parameters (e.g., `DUPLICATE_TEXT_LENGTH`, `SHORT_TEXT_LENGTH`).
+2. Run the script.
 Console output will display details of the cleanup process, including which duplicates and lines were removed or merged.

-3. The output will be a final, cleaned transcript file, ready for review or input into other tools.
+3. The output will be multiple intermediate files for troubleshooting/evaluation purposes, and a final, cleaned transcript file, ready for review or input into other tools.